-Area Agency on Aging Policy & Procedures Manual Chapter 1 Elements Responses 5.
-Plan for contacting high-risk clients and referring to first responders as necessary HSD Department Director or their official designee sends out notification to HSD staff.
-Check-in with all home care agencies directors, ESF-6 group and other key partners, such as schools, transportation systems, etc. for impacts to services and operations.
-HSD Communications, Emergency Management Coordinator or Public Health-Seattle &amp; King County Vulnerable Populations (Notification language is aligned with the Seattle's Mayor's Office and, if activated, ESF 15) Coordinator sends out notice to community partners.
-If needed and not already included, communicate to HSD contracted agencies.
-6. Local partners such as the American Red Cross Primary Departments 1.
-Seattle Parks and Recreation Department 2.
-Seattle Human Services Department Support Departments and Agencies 1.
-Seattle Office of Emergency Management 2.
-American Red Cross 3.
-The Salvation Army 4.
-City of Seattle potential shelter site facilities 5.
-Crisis Clinic/2-1-1 6.
-Catholic Community Services 7.
-Seattle Department of Finance and Administrative Services 9.
-Seattle Department of Planning and Development 11.
-Seattle Office of Housing 12.
-Seattle Diffice of Immigrant and Refugee Affairs 13.
-Seattle Diffice of Immigrant and Refugee Affairs 13.
-Seattle Police Department 15.
-Seattle Police Department 15.
-Seattle Public Utilities 16.
-Seattle Public Utilities 17.
-Seattle Public Schools 18.
-Public Health - Seattle & King County 19.
-Public Health - Seattle & King County 20.
-King County Metro 21.
-King County Office of Emergency Management 22.
-Administration for Children and Families 23.
-Federal Emergency Management Agency 24.
-Other Non-Governmental and Religious Organizations 25.
-Private Sector 26.
-Cooperation with the appropriate community agency preparedness entities when areas of unmet need are identified Areas of unmet need during an emergency are coordinated through the Office of Emergency Management (Seattle or King County) and with the ESF 6 Group partners, which includes governmental and non-government agencies.
-27. A system for tracking unanticipated emergency response expenditures for possible reimbursement 28.
-An internal Business Continuity Plan that emphasizes communications, back-up systems for data_emergency service The Human Services Department Financial Department (which includes ADS) tracks emergency response expenditures as directed by the City of Seattle Office of Emergency Management.
-Human Services Department (HSD) Continuity of Operations Plan (COOP) updated June 2015, includes these elements.
-28. An internal Business Continuity Plan that emphasizes Human Services Department (HSD) Continuity
+Area Agency on Aging Policy & Procedures Manual Chapter 1 Elements Responses Language preference Plan for contacting high-risk clients and referring to first responders as necessary HSD Department Director or their official designee sends out notification to HSD staff Check-in with all home care agency directors, ESF-6 group, and other key partners, for example, schools, transportation systems, etc. for impacts to services and operations.
+HSD Communications, Emergency Management Coordinator or Public Health-Seattle and King County Vulnerable Populations (notification language is aligned with the Seattle's Mayor's Office and, if activated, ESF-15.
+Coordinator sends out notice to community partners If needed and not already included, communicate to HSD contracted agencies.
+Local partners such as the American Red Cross Primary Departments Seattle Parks and Recreation Department Other departments Cooperation with the appropriate community agency preparedness entities when areas of unmet need are identified Areas of unmet need during an emergency are coordinated through the Office of Emergency Management (OEM), Seattle or King County and the ESF-6 group partners, which includes governmental and non-governmental agencies.
+A system for tracking unanticipated emergency response expenditures for possible reimbursement HSD Financial Department (includes ADS) tracks emergency response expenditures as directed by the City of Seattle OEM.
+An internal Business Continuity Plan that emphasizes communications, back-up systems for data, emergency service delivery options, and transportation HSD's Continuity of Operations Plan (COOP) emphasizes communications, back-up systems for data, emergency service delivery options and transportation.
+COOP updated in 2019 and updated again in 2021 Policy and procedures developed and/or implemented due to the COVID-19 pandemic Jill Watson, Emergency Management Coordinator, Human Services Department HSD and ADS staff coordinated with congregate meals programs, City of Seattle Office of Sustainability and Environment, Public Health/King County, and community partners to deliver food, hot meals, groceries, and other essentials ADS worked with HSD and other city departments to address COVID-19 impacts